Table of Contents

-Diagnosis of Adrenal Insufficiency in Children
+Diagnosis of AI in Children

 Addison’s disease is fundamentally diagnosed on the basis of simple blood tests such as Chem-7.
-The more complex tests are used to establish the etiology and document complications if any.
+The more complex tests are used to establish the etiology and document complications, if any.

 |Chem-7||All elements of Chem-7 are abnormal.
-The drift is as mentioned:
+The drift is as follows:

-|Serum ACTH||High levels are documented in Primary adrenal insufficiency.
-Secondary adrenal insufficiency is characterized by low ACTH levels.|
+|Serum ACTH||High levels are documented in primary AI.
+Secondary AI is characterized by low ACTH levels.|

-|Serum Cortisol||Adrenal insufficiency witnesses low Cortisol level irrespective of the etiology of adrenal insufficiency.|
+|Serum cortisol||AI shows a low cortisol level regardless of the etiology of AI.|

-|Other blood tests||Blood serum level analysis of rennin and Aldosterone play an ancillary role in establishing the diagnosis.|
+|Other blood tests||Blood serum level analysis of renin and aldosterone play an ancillary role in establishing the diagnosis.|

 |Imaging studies||There is no frank role of imaging investigations to confirm the diagnosis of Addison’s disease.
-However, they do play a significant role in documenting the complications if any.
-Tests thus useful are as follows:
+However, they do play a significant role in documenting the complications, if any.
+Useful tests are as follows:

-Management of Adrenal Insufficiency in Children
+Management of AI in Children

-Hence, prompt medical attention and treatment of seemingly innocuous illnesses such as vomiting, diarrhea, and infections form an essential component of the management of Addison’s disease patients.
+Therefore, prompt medical attention and treatment of seemingly innocuous illnesses such as vomiting, diarrhea, and infections form an essential component of the management of Addison’s disease patients.

 Treatment of Addisonian crisis

-- Slowly treat hyponatremia over 1 to 2 days
+- Slowly treat hyponatremia over 1–2 days.

-- Rapidly fix hypoglycemia and hyperkalemia
+- Rapidly fix hypoglycemia and hyperkalemia.

-Special Issues of Adrenal Insufficiency in Children
+Special Issues of AI in Children

 Growth and puberty